IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-account-setup.md

 ## Persona Mapping

-Start with mapping the users in your organization to the [roles](https://marketplace.redhat.com/en-us/documentation/user-management) defined in the Marketplace.
-Use the spreadsheet linked [here](https://ibm.box.com/s/cnlyomts9tcotp0ukavbfhu9wpzt1602) to map the user roles.
+Start with mapping the users in your organization to the **[roles](https://marketplace.redhat.com/en-us/documentation/user-management)** defined in the Marketplace.
+Use the spreadsheet linked **[here](https://ibm.box.com/s/cnlyomts9tcotp0ukavbfhu9wpzt1602)** to map the user roles.

 ## Register
-All participants are required to register at [Marketplace](https://marketplace.redhat.com/en-us/registration/om) Use your corporate email id to create a new account.
+All participants are required to register on the [Marketplace](https://marketplace.redhat.com/en-us/registration/om) Use your corporate email id to create a new account.
 Select "Continue with IBMid" if you have already an IBMid.
 Use a credit card during the payment method step.
 [Note: Payment step is not required for whitelisted accounts.
 Software trials will not incur any charges on the credit card.]